nicobao/personal-notebook/004_choosing_api_tech.md

 - error responses are not standardized and not explicit
 - subscribtions (~WebSocket for GraphQL) is very complex
 - GraphQL relay is solving problems for large-scale applications, which most of us aren't dealing with
+- rate-limiting, authentication, telemetry are complex to implement

+Basically GraphQL is a black-box API Gateway.
+Explicit is better than implicit, and the benefits do not counter balance the drawbacks, that's why I don't like GraphQL.

 ### gRPC (protobuf and buf)